HackGT/fluo/.github/PULL_REQUEST_TEMPLATE/component.md

----
-name: add component to fluo
----

 Tracking issue: *insert issue number*

 ## Summary
-This PR introduces *the insert component name* to the library.
+This PR introduces the *insert component name* to the library.

 ## Tests

 Noteworthy cases:
-- *insert links to the test files*
+- *insert links to test files*
 -
 -